-In situations where a corporate taxpayer has an investment in a business entity subject to capital stock/foreign franchise tax, but not subject to corporate net income tax (i.e. a limited liability company that files federal Form 1065 with the IRS), the apportionment factors used in the calculation of corporate net income tax will include the property, payroll and sales of the limited liability company.
-However, the activity of the limited liability company will not be included in the apportionment factor used for the calculation of capital stock/foreign franchise tax.
+In situations where a corporate taxpayer has an investment in a limited liability company or other business entity subject to capital stock/foreign franchise tax, but not subject to corporate net income tax, the apportionment factors used in the calculation of corporate net income tax will include the property, payroll and sales of the limited liability company or business trust.
+However, the activity of the limited liability company will not be included in the apportionment factors used for the calculation of capital stock/foreign franchise tax.